CyrilPeponnet/Unify/switchboard/README.md

 Usage example:

-`docker run --rm -ti -p 80:80 -p 443:433 -e CONSUL="IP" --net "host" -v `pwd`/haproxy.conf.jinja2:/app/haproxy.conf.jinja2 -v `pwd`/certs:/haproxy/certs/ --name haproxy switchboard --has production --consul ${CONSUL} haproxy.conf.jinja2 -o /haproxy/haproxy.cfg --cmd '/usr/sbin/haproxy -D -p /var/run/haproxy.pid -f /haproxy/haproxy.cfg -sf $(cat /var/run/haproxy.pid) || true'`
+`docker run --rm -ti -p 80:80 -p 443:433 -e CONSUL="IP" --net "host" -v `pwd`/haproxy.conf.jinja2:/app/haproxy.conf.jinja2 -v `pwd`/certs:/haproxy/certs/ --name haproxy switchboard -k whisper/updated --has production --consul ${CONSUL} haproxy.conf.jinja2 -o /haproxy/haproxy.cfg --cmd '/usr/sbin/haproxy -D -p /var/run/haproxy.pid -f /haproxy/haproxy.cfg -sf $(cat /var/run/haproxy.pid) || true'`

 The `--net "host"` is required in order to this container to be able to reach other containers on the same host.

+The `-k` will listen for a specific path in consul datastore.
+This could be used in conjonction with `whisper` when new ssl certs are issued for https hosts.

 **TIPS:** Fast certificate creation:
 With `certm` container, you can create easily: